sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1000 - color.md

 **Limitations**

+- Sensible doesn't support location highlighting for the List method.

-For the Query Group method, Sensible can highlight the incorrect location under the following circumstances:
+- For the Query Group method, Sensible can highlight the incorrect location under the following circumstances:

   - If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:types), then Sensible can fail to find a match or can find an inaccurate match.

   - If there are multiple candidates fuzzy matches in the document (for example, two instances of `April 7`), Sensible chooses the top-scoring match.
 If candidates have similar scores, Sensible uses page location as a tie breaker and chooses the earliest match in the document.

   - If the LLM returns text that's not in the document, then location highlighting is inapplicable.